JosepMariaVila/CreateKeypairOfflineXRPL/README.md

-# supersimpleXRPwallet
+# createXRPwalletKeypairOffline
-A super simple javascript XRP wallet to create new accounts offline, check balances and send XRP.
+A super simple javascript pieace of code to create a key pair for an XRP wallet completely OFFLINE.

-It uses a seed to derive the account address and sign transactions, it uses ed25519 algorithm, so just use it with seeds created with ed25519 algo.
+It creates a key pair using ed25519 algorithm

 The ed25519 algorithm: seeds have 31 characters (sKdNVBLAmVjgcDrEfDSzTSBqsagHMEd).